wradlib/wradlib/doc/source/tutorial_attenuation.rst

 Attenuation correction
 **********************

 Rainfall-induced attenuation is a major source of underestimation for radar-based precipitation estimation at C-band and X-band.
 Unconstrained forward gate-by-gate correction is known to be inherently unstable and thus not suited for unsupervised quality control procedures.
 Ideally, reference measurements (e.g. from microwave links) should be used to constrain gate-by-gate procedures.
-However, such attenuation references are ususally not available. *wradlib* provides a pragmatic approach to constrain gate-by-gate correction procedures, inspired by the work of [Kraemer2008]_.
-It turned out that these procedures can effectively reduce the error introduced by attenuation, and, at the same time, minimize instability issues [Jacobi2015]_.
+However, such attenuation references are usually not available. *wradlib* provides a pragmatic approach to constrain gate-by-gate correction procedures, inspired by the work of Kraemer2008 :cite:`Kraemer2008`.
+It turned out that these procedures can effectively reduce the error introduced by attenuation, and, at the same time, minimize instability issues (Jacobi2015 :cite:`Jacobi2015`).

 The example event
 =================